RevitaAI/revitaai.github.io/research.md

   - continual assessment, to make sure that the exercises fit optimally to the learner's current level of skills
 - for teachers:
   - manage heterogeneous groups of learners,
-  - prepare learning content and materials for the students,
+  - provide learning content and materials for the students optimally suited to their level,
-  - continual assessment of the learners' performance — individual and as a group,
+  - continual assessment of each learner's performance — individual, and as a group.

 ## AI research challenges

-We address these objectives by work in these areas:
+We address these objectives through research in a large number of areas in language technology, including:
-- fundamental problems in language analysis on all levels — morphology, syntax, semantics, etc,
+- fundamental problems in language analysis, on all levels — morphology, syntax, semantics, etc.,
-- student modeling — psychometrics, Item-Response Theory (IRT), Knowledge Space Theory, etc,
+- student modeling and psychometrics — Item-Response Theory (IRT), Knowledge Space Theory, etc.,
 - language modeling,
 - question answering and question generation,
-- grammatical error detection and correction,
+- grammatical error detection and error correction,
 - translation,
 - development and use of linguistic resources,
 - software engineering — user experience, gamification.

+Rapidly advancing deep-learning technology opens new possibilities for more effective language teaching and learning.
 In addition to learning "major" languages, Revita works on revitalization of smaller endangered languages.
 Initial focus was on endangered Finno-Ugric languages, and Turkic languages.
 In the context of endangered languages we also work on low-resource language technology.

-Rapidly advancing deep-learning technology opens new possibilities for more effective language teaching and learning.

 <!--
 ## Detecting Propaganda and Persuasion Techniques in Media